The Vancouver Comic and Toy Show is a trade show featuring collectible toys, superhero memorabilia, comic books and other similar pop culture items.

 What to Expect at the Show

-At the Vancouver Comic and Toy Show in 2020 you could expect to see close to two hundred tables with vendors selling vintage comic books, superhero posters, action figurines, hot wheels, trading cards, plush toys, Funko pop figures and many more items.
-At the door lucky guests were chosen at random to win a gift card that could be used at any table in the convention.
+The Vancouver Comic and Toy Show is a great event!
+At it you can expect to see close to two hundred tables with vendors selling vintage comic books, superhero posters, action figurines, hot wheels, trading cards, plush toys, Funko pop figures and many more items.
+At the door lucky guests are sometimes chosen at random to win a gift card that can be used at any table in the convention.

-When purchasing your tickets, there was a stand next to the table where you could donate money or non-perishable food items to the Vancouver Food Bank.
+When purchasing your tickets in 2021, there was a stand next to the table where you could donate money or non-perishable food items to the Vancouver Food Bank.
 If you donated, you received some raffle tickets for free.
+This may or may not be the case again in 2022.

-In addition to all the items that were for sale, at the show there were also comic and superhero artists on site to sign autographs.
+In addition to all the items that were for sale, at the show there are also often comic and superhero artists on site to sign autographs.

-- Aaron Buck – a creative fan fiction comic book writer who had just published his first original book.
+- Aaron Buck – a creative fan fiction comic book writer who published his first original book in 2020.

 - John Gallagher – a Vancouver-based artist who created illustrations for popular films and TV shows such as Power Rangers, Once Upon A Time, Twilight Zone and Umbrella Academy.